joelriou/dold-kan/README.md

 # Proof of the Dold-Kan equivalence in Lean

-Get the code using `leanproject get joelriou/dold-kan`
+Get the code using `leanproject get joelriou/dold-kan`.

+The general strategy of the proof is explained in [`equivalence.lean`](https://github.com/joelriou/dold-kan/blob/main/src/algebraic_topology/dold_kan/equivalence.lean).

 ## Dependency graph